Enric Lopez, Camiral Resort Head Professional.

-Joining PGA Catalunya Resort in 2005 was a dream come true for Head Professional, Enric Lopez.
+Joining Camiral Resort in 2005 was a dream come true for Head Professional, Enric Lopez.
 Sixteen years on, he still can’t believe his luck and is thankful for the opportunities his role has given him.
 Here, he tells us why he loves his job…

 “Their faces lit up when Sergio Garcia spoke to them.
 They were so sheepish, trying to touch him, his bag, his golf clubs and just giggling – almost like they could not believe he was really there.”

-As a PGA Professional I often get asked if I regret not becoming a Tour Pro.
+As a Camiral Professional I often get asked if I regret not becoming a Tour Pro.

 Regrets?
 No, it is more like I can’t believe my luck!

 From landing my dream job as soon as I was certified, then working with one of golf’s global superstars, to developing some of the game’s young talent, I still have to pinch myself when I drive to work every morning to make sure it is all real!

 How I landed my dream job at Camiral Resort